taura/parallel-distributed-programming/docs/html/credit.md

 * Experimental results that show your implementation is correct
 * Experimental results that show the performance of your code
 * Analysis of performance (in the manner you did it for `pd30_mlp` exercise)
+* A brief description about the part(s) of your work significantly helped by generative AIs including the name of the service (e.g., ChatGPT 4o, Github Copilot, etc.) and model

 # How to Submit the Report